Buyer Cover Letter Examples You Can Adapt Fast in 2026

 Replace claims with trading proof

-Do not say you are strategic or commercial.
-Show it.
-Pick one result tied to sell-through, cost control, vendor terms, markdown reduction, forecasting, or stock improvement, even if your scope was limited.
+Don’t just claim to be strategic or commercially minded.
+Prove it.
+Highlight one result related to sell-through, cost control, vendor terms, markdown reduction, forecasting, or stock improvement, even if your scope was limited.

 See what to include